ookiineko/dur/README.md

 ### Notes for wine

+use this command to open Internet Options if you need to set a proxy server: `wine rundll32.exe shell32.dll,Control_RunDLL inetcpl.cpl,,2`

 if Chinese/Japanese characters don't display properly, install the fonts

 if videos inside games doesn't playback, install windows media player